ResearchComputing/Documentation/docs/ai-ml/llms.md

     - An open-source model from Meta
     - This model has been quantized using the Q4_K_M format
     - Requires about 5 GB of GPU memory
+- `embeddinggemma:latest`
+    - An open-source embedding model from Google
+    - Used for turning text data into a numerical vector representation
+    - Requires approximately 1 GB of GPU memory

 If you are using your own installation of Ollama and would like to use a CURC-provided model, you should set the Ollama model path as follows:
 ```